 You can learn more in my road bike wheels statistics.

-As you can see, aluminum road bike wheels are around 140g heavier than carbon wheels.
-This makes about a 7.5% difference.
+As you can see, aluminum road bike wheels are around 140g heavier than carbon wheels, which is about a 7.5% difference.
 This difference is even more significant when comparing wheels of the same rim depths.

 The lightest carbon road bike wheels can weigh under 1000g.
 For example, Meilestein Obermayer (47.5mm rim depth) wheels weigh 935g.
 (Source)

-Heavier wheels also have better inertia and can maintain speed more easily.
-These features make them ideal for flats or rolling terrain.
+Heavier wheels also have better inertia and can maintain speed more easily, making them ideal for flat or rolling terrain.

 Cassette Compatibility